tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 **Common changes**

 - iOS and Android support IPv6.
-- Livestreaming groups (AVChatRoom) support dynamic updates of the group member list.
+- Audio-video groups (AVChatRoom) support dynamic updates of the group member list.
 - Fixed xlog crashes.

 **iOS and Mac platforms**

 - Fixed the failure of iOS to send big files.
-- Fixed the exceptions that occurred when getFriendRemark was triggered to fetch the sender’s friend remark in a V2TIMMessage message.
+- Fixed the exceptions that occurred when `getFriendRemark` was triggered to fetch the sender’s friend remark in a V2TIMMessage message.

 **Android platform**